rehierl/abstract-properties/13-x-document-trees/13-5-document-order/2-4-html-elements.md

 Note that an element does not remain in the process of being visited while the element's descendants are being visited.
 That is because there would otherwise be no correlation between the nodes and the document's pre-order trace.
-The visit of a node must be understood as an uninterruptable atomic operation.
+The visit of a node must still be understood as an atomic operation.